nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 Since the double-byte character is treated as two separate code units, there are four empty lines between `A` and `B` in the output.

-Using the default string iterator with a `for-of` loop results in a more appropriate result:
+Fortunately, ECMAScript 6 aims to fully support Unicode (see Chapter 2), and the default string iterator is an attempt to solve the string iteration problem.
+As such, the default iterator for strings works on characters rather than code units.
+Changing this example to use the default string iterator with a `for-of` loop results in more appropriate output.
+Here's the tweaked code:

 ```js